ecssiah/ecssiah.github.io/_posts/2018-04-20-hashes_in_disarray.markdown

 But you know what they say about looks.

-The difference only appears once you add a new key into one of the hashes in the Array.
-Now, you'll get two different results, proving that the Arrays were actually different in some way.
+The difference only appears once you add a new key into one of the hashes in the array.
+Now, you'll get two different results, proving that the arrays were actually different in some way.

 ```
 arr = Array.new(3) { {} }